samubarb/tyt-cli/README.md

 Another example is to run a `tyt buy coffee` as soon your machine starts up.
 This can be done within every OS launching the command as a *startup application*.

 ## Dependencies
-Python 3.6 or above is required an also the python module `requests` that you can easily find on `pip3` package manager.
+Python 3.6 or above is required.
-- Ubuntu and Debian-based distro: `sudo apt install python3 python3-pip`
+- Ubuntu and Debian-based distro: `sudo apt install python3`
 - Mac OSX users: `brew install python3`
-- Arch based distros: `sudo pacman -S python python-pip`
+- Arch based distros: `sudo pacman -S python`

-And finally install `requests` through `pip`.
-- Ubuntu and Debian-based distro: `pip3 install --user requests`
-- Mac OSX users: `pip3 install requests` (without `--user` flag due to a bug in `brew`.
-It may require `sudo`)
-- Arch based distros: `pip install --user requests`

 You, of course, also need a valid and activated profile on <https://takeyourtoken.necst.it/>.